LinuxBeaver/GEGL-GIMP-PLUGIN_Bash/README.md

 THIS PLUGIN DOES NOT WORK ON WINDOWS OR FLATPAK LINUX AS THAT CAN'T CALL BASH

-Then restart Gimp and go to GEGL operation and look for "Bash Plugin"
+Then restart Gimp and go to GEGL operation drop down list and look for "Bash Plugin" or "GEGL Effects Continual" and go to the 9th tab named "Run a bash command on Linux"

 ## Compiling and Installing